wordsum/wordsum-python/README.md

 6. pip3 install -r requirements.txt

+7. python3 -m spacy.en.download all

-7. python3 test/test_tensor_install.py
+8. python3 test/test_tensor_install.py

-8. wait for TensorFlow to say 'Hi'.
+9. wait for TensorFlow to say 'Hi'.
 If it doesn't then something is wrong.

 ## Testing: